 2. Nellies Glen

-Everyone knows and loves Carrington Falls but surprisingly few are aware of the hidden swimming hole that connects to the falls.
-Nellies Glen is another wild swimming spot that makes for the perfect summer getaway complete with rugged bush views, a small cave at the base of the waterfall and opportunities for bird watching.
-This is also a shallow pool and it’s firmly advised against jumping in from the top of the waterfall.
+Carrington Falls is a popular destination but surprisingly few are aware of the hidden swimming hole that connects to it.
+Nellies Glen is another wild swimming spot that makes for the perfect summer getaway with rugged bush views, a small cave at the base of the waterfall, and opportunities for bird-watching.
+The pool is shallow and it’s firmly advised against jumping in from the top of the waterfall.
 Read all about it here.

 Distance: 2-hour drive from Sydney and an hour’s drive from Wollongong